katrinleinweber/v0dro.github.io/source/_posts/2018-06-07-notes-using-numpy.markdown

 # Printoptions

 The `numpy.printoptions` function can be used for setting various global print options like linewidth and precision during printing to console.
-Useful for debugging and viewing.
+Useful for debugging and viewing:
+* `suppress` - Suppress printing in scientific notation.
+* `precision` - Limit the precision of numbers printed.
+* `linewidth` - Max width of printing.

 # Debugging